anttonalberdi/bamse/README.md

 **Step 9: Taxonomy assignment**.
 BAMSE uses the DADA2 taxonomy assignment algorithm.

+**Step 10: LULU curation**.
+BAMSE applies the DADA2 algorithm to curate the ASV table.

 ### Installation (local computer)
 Note that BAMSE works only with Python 3.
 In order to use BAMSE it is necessary to install miniconda3: https://docs.conda.io/en/latest/miniconda.html